8.3. Basic Types of Experimental Design

 When we know that certain characteristics of our experimental units strongly influence the response variable, Randomized Block Design provides a method for controlling this variability while still maintaining the benefits of randomization.

-Implementation Process
+Implementation

+• Step 2: Form blocks.
 Group experimental units into blocks based on the blocking variable.
 Each block should contain units that are similar with respect to this characteristic.

-Within each block, randomly assign units to treatment groups.
+• Step 3: Randomize within blocks.
 This is essentially conducting a separate completely randomized design within each block.

-Step 4: Apply Treatments and Measure Responses
+• Step 4: Apply treatments and measure responses.

 • Block 1: Ages 18-30 (young adults)